The Old Maid (1939 film): Production

 In 1935, the Los Angeles Times reported Ernst Lubitsch had purchased the screen rights to the Zoe Akins play and intended to cast Judith Anderson and Helen Menken, the stars of the Broadway production, in a film released by Paramount Pictures, but nothing came of the project.
-According to The Hollywood Reporter, Warner Bros. bought the rights from Paramount in January 1939.
+According to The Hollywood Reporter, Warner Bros.
+Pictures bought the rights from Paramount in January 1939.

 Humphrey Bogart originally was cast as Clem Spender, but studio head Jack L. Warner felt he looked neither heroic nor romantic and had him fired after two days of filming.
 Bette Davis urged director Edmund Goulding and producer Hal B. Wallis to replace him with George Brent, who accepted the role despite the fact it was so small.